Abduliokhanio/random_sinatra_project02/README.md

  |X|  8)Ensure that users can edit and delete only their own resources - not resources created by other users.

- | |  9)Validate user input so bad data cannot be persisted to the database.
+ |X|  9)Validate user input so bad data cannot be persisted to the database.

  | |  10)BONUS: Display validation failures to user with error messages.
 (This is an optional feature, challenge yourself and give it a shot!)